Business advisor Julia Chanteray

 I’m a business advisor specialising in working with small businesses.
 I’m a trusted friend and business advisor for companies in Brighton, London, across the UK and internationally.

-I specialise in working with small but ambitious companies with less than 50 employees, sometimes with just one or two people.
+I specialise in working with small and ambitious companies with less than 50 employees, sometimes with just one or two people.
 I love this size of company and get very excited about the potential in my clients.

 I also run Adventures in Products, advising on how to productise your expertise.